 Workers compensation insurance covers the employees in your roofing company when they are injured while on the job.
-Roofing exposes a worker to high risks, and accidents may happen.
-Workers compensation insurance covers the following expenses in case of an accident:
+As such, roofing exposes a worker to high risks, and accidents may happen.
+Moreover, workers compensation insurance covers the following expenses in case of an accident:

 - Medical bills

 - Continuing recovery costs connected to an injury.